Cody Bellinger Player Props: Cubs vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.7 K/9 to pace MLB.

-- The White Sox have a 4.60 team ERA that ranks 24th among all league pitching staffs.
+- The White Sox have a 4.61 team ERA that ranks 24th across all league pitching staffs.

-- The White Sox give up the fourth-most home runs in baseball (139 total, 1.4 per game).
+- White Sox pitchers combine to surrender the second-most home runs in baseball (143 total, 1.4 per game).

-- In his last outing on Thursday against the New York Mets, the right-hander went 5 2/3 innings, allowing one earned run while surrendering two hits.
+- In his last appearance on Saturday against the Minnesota Twins, the righty threw 6 2/3 innings, giving up six earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.